A full characterization of invariant embeddability of unimodular planar graphs: Introduction

 \section{Introduction}

-Consider a random planar map embedded in the Euclidean or hyperbolic plane $M$ with a isometry-invariant distribution.
-A simple such example is a proper random translate of a lattice or a Voronoi tessellation coming from some invariant point process in $M$ \cite{moller2012lectures, benjamini2001percolation}.
+Consider a random planar map embedded in the Euclidean or hyperbolic plane $M$ with an isometry-invariant distribution.
+Simple examples include a lattice shifted by a suitable random isometry or a Voronoi tessellation coming from some invariant point process in $M$ \cite{moller2012lectures, benjamini2001percolation}.
 If the expected number of vertices in a unit area is finite, then one can condition on having a vertex in a fixed point $0$ of $M$, and define the Palm version, which is hence a random {\it rooted} graph embedded in the plane.
-This rooted graph is always unimodular (in the sense defined by Aldous and Lyons in \cite{aldous2007processes}), even if the embedding is also taken into account as a decoration of the rooted graph.
-(For Euclidean spaces a proof using the terminology of this present paper can be found in \cite{benjamini2019invariant}, but this is a basic result in the standard theory of point processes, where unimodularity is replaced by point-stationarity \cite{heveling2005characterization, chiu2013stochastic}.)
+This rooted graph is always unimodular (in the sense defined by Aldous and Lyons in \cite{aldous2007processes}), even if the embedding is also taken into account as a decoration (marking) of the rooted graph.
+(For Euclidean spaces a proof using the terminology of this present paper can be found in \cite{benjamini2019invariant}, but this is a basic result in the theory of point processes, where unimodularity is replaced by point-stationarity \cite{heveling2005characterization, chiu2013stochastic}.)
 It is natural to ask whether the converse is true: {\it does every unimodular random planar graph $(G,o)$ have an isometry-invariant embedding into $M$, with a suitable choice of $M$ as the Euclidean or hyperbolic plane?} By a unimodular random planar graph (URPG) we mean a unimodular random graph that is planar (has a proper embedding in the plane) almost surely.